klaviyo/commercetools-klaviyo/docs/step-by-step-gcp.md

 The setup and configuration of a new environment for the klaviyo commercetools plugin require some manual steps:

-* Commercetools project creation and API client for terraform
+* commercetools project creation and API client for terraform
 * Creation of the klaviyo accounts and API keys
 * Google Cloud project
 * Configuration of GitHub for running pipelines